mhutter/mhu.dev/content/posts/2021-03-01-kubernetes-resource-management.md

 When creating a Pod in Kubernetes, it's possible to specify its resource requirements for its containers.
 This is done using two concepts called _requests_ and _limits_:

----
+{% admonition(type="TIP") %}

-ℹ️ Resource requests and limits are defined on a _Container_ level, however since a _Pod_ is the smallest schedulable unit I use the term "a Pod's resources" in this article.
+Resource requests and limits are defined on a _Container_ level, however since a _Pod_ is the smallest schedulable unit I use the term "a Pod's resources" in this article.
 A _Pod's_ resources is simply the sum of its _Containers'_ resources.

----
+{% end %}

 <dl>
 {% definition(title="Requests" ) %}